July 13, 2022

 Reflect, today, upon how ready and willing you are to turn to God for the simple and clear answers to life’s most difficult questions.
 Reflect upon how willing you are to turn to God in trust and hope knowing that God has all the answers to your life.

-Lord, once again I turn to You in trust.
+Lord of all wisdom, once again I turn to You in trust.
 Help me to realize that all wisdom comes from You rather than myself.
 Help me to always turn to You as a child would and help my life to remain simple as You desire.
 Jesus, I trust in You.